nfnty/dockerfiles/arch-mini/README.md

 arch-mini
 =========

-The script builds a Docker Archlinux image with only 5 packages explicitly installed (bash, filesystem, glibc, pacman, shadow).
+mkimage.sh builds a Docker Archlinux image with only 5 packages explicitly installed (bash, filesystem, glibc, pacman, shadow).

 Build by running mkimage.sh as root: